Oil skimmer

-An oil skimmer is a device that is designed to remove oil floating on a liquid surface from oil spills.
-The effectiveness of a skimmer is highly dependent on the roughness of the surrounding water that it is working on: the more choppy the surrounding wake and water, the more water the oil skimmer will take in along with the oil, rather than take in oil alone.
-Skimmers can be self-propelled, used from shore, or operated from vessels, with the best choice being dependent on the specifics for the job at hand.
-Skimmers can be pressed into use for a number of applications other than oil spills, with the correct type to use again being dependent on the nature of the intended application.
-Examples of possible uses include making skimmers one component of oily water treatment systems, removing oil from machine tool coolant and aqueous parts washers, and collecting fats, oils, and greases as part of wastewater treatment efforts for food manufacturing industries.
+An oil skimmer is a device that is designed to remove oil floating on a liquid surface.
+They are commonly used to recover oil from oil spills in water, or in industrial situations where water is contaminated with oil.
+Oil skimmers are designed to remove free floating oil and are not water treatment devices.

+The effectiveness of a skimmer deployed in open water or oil spill recovery is highly dependent on the roughness of the surrounding water that it is working on; the choppier the surrounding wake and water, the more water the oil skimmer will take in along with the oil, rather than take in oil alone.
+Oil spill skimmers can be self-propelled, used from shore, or operated from vessels, with the best choice being dependent on the specifics for the job at hand.